ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="installation-wizard"></a>
 ## Installation Wizard

-After having all dependencies installed an configured you should be able to run the ILIAS Installation Wizard using http://yourservername.org/setup/setup.php
+After having all dependencies installed and configured you should be able to run the ILIAS Installation Wizard using http://yourservername.org/setup/setup.php

+Make sure to reload your Apache configuration before entering the Wizard.
+Otherwise there are unmet dependencies in the setup (like XLS and GD are both installed but ILIAS does not see them, yet).

 <a name="configure-ilias-java-rpc-server-optional"></a>
 ## Configure ILIAS Java RPC server (OPTIONAL)